 There is also the potential for totally unexpected discoveries in the outer solar system.
 Not only may we find new dwarf planets the size of Pluto or larger, we very likely will find objects with physical characteristics quite unlike those of the currently better-known classes of solar system bodies.
 These may have extremely dark surfaces or particularly unusual orbits.
 It's even likely that we will detect small bodies captured from other Solar Systems; the challenge here will be identifying those outliers among the more common objects.

 A few outstanding questions about the Kuiper Belt and TNOs:

-To address these questions the LSST will search the entire southern sky for objects of all types beyond Neptune, identifying and characterizing on the order of 40,000 TNOs and SDOs.
+To address these questions Rubin Observatory will search the entire southern sky for objects of all types beyond Neptune, identifying and characterizing on the order of 40,000 TNOs and SDOs.